jsy15/ObjectOriented/README.md

         While in the build directory
         1. ./snake

     To quit the game simple hit the q button

+## Practice 5:
+    oopCard/ is the directory

+    To build:
+        1. mkdir build
+        2. cd build
+        3. cmake ..
+        4. make
+    To run:
+        1. ./card